kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 :::note

 All the examples here that are using `content` are using it directly under the `spec`.
-Please note, that you can also use it under specific step - this way, such files won't be available in different steps.
+Please note, that you can also use it under a specific step - this way, such files won't be available in different steps.

 :::